kaizentmk/tmk-cordova-plugin-usb/README.md

 ## folders and files

-* /android-usb  - android studio project - contains java files for the plugin; based on sample project USBEnumerator
+* /android-usb  - android studio project - contains java files for the plugin; based on sample project USBEnumerator.
+Only some classes are taken from here(see: plugin.xml)
 * /www          - cordova plugin js
 * plugin.xml    - plugin config and mapping